dashingsoft/pyarmor/docs/questions.rst

 Purchasing
 ==========

-- **How to refund my order?**
+**How to refund my order?**

-  If this key of this order isn't activated, you can refund the order by one of ways
+  If this order isn't activated, you can refund the order by one of ways

   1. Email to Ordersupport@mycommerce.com with order information and ask for refund.
   2. Or click `FindMyOrder page`_ to submit refund request